Martin Bengtsson (footballer)

 Martin Oskar Johan Bengtsson (born 14 March 1986) is a Swedish former professional footballer who played as a midfielder.

 Club career

 Bengtsson started playing football for IK Sturehov as a child and stayed with the club until he was signed by Örebro SK as a 15-year-old in 2002.
 He made his Allsvenskan debut at 17 years old for Örebro SK during the 2003 season in a game against Enköpings SK when he came on as a substitute for Mirza Jelecak.
 After the 2003 season, Bengtsson left Örebro SK to sign for the Serie A club Inter Milan.
-However, he left the Italian club after only nine months after suffering from depression.
+However, he left the Italian club after only nine months after suffering from depression and ultimately trying to take his own life.

 In 2005, he signed for Örebro SK Ungdom in Division 2 Norra Svealand but only played for one season before retiring from professional football at the age of 19.

 International career

 Bengtsson appeared 20 times for the Sweden U17 team, scoring three goals.
 He also appeared twice for the Sweden U19 team.